 The couple founded Pinch & Plate that year.
 Janell handles everything from client relations and event planning to decorating, hosting and serving.
 Eric, who worked at Wine Spectator Best of Award of Excellence–winning Restaurant Marc Forgione and Kwame Onwuachi’s boundary-breaking Kith and Kin, cooks.
 Janell notes that clients sometimes seem surprised to actually see the two of them show up on their doorstep, rather than a fleet of deputies.
 But Eric and Janell do it all, including cleanup at the end of the night.

-For an end-of-grilling-season shindig, Eric has provided his recipe for skirt steak with chermoula, a bright North African herb sauce, paired with an aged Rioja from Spain's renowned R. López de Heredia Viña Tondonia.
+For an end-of-grilling-season shindig, Eric has provided his recipe for strip steak with chermoula, a bright North African herb sauce, paired with an aged Rioja from Spain's renowned R. López de Heredia Viña Tondonia.
 The wine pairing comes courtesy of Diane Gross, owner of Cork Wine Bar & Market in Washington, D.C., a combination restaurant, wine bar and wineshop in the Logan Circle neighborhood that provides handpicked wine pairings for the Adjepongs’ events.
 It has recently begun hosting Pinch & Plate pop-up pairing dinners as well.

 On the stresses of hosting a dinner party, the Adjepongs have several thoughts.
 First, says Janell, “Don’t sweat the small stuff.
 If you have 10 people coming and you only have eight matching white wineglasses, but you have two red [wineglasses], put the two reds on the table.
 It’s fine.
 Nobody’s going to notice.
 But what people will notice is if, as a host, you’re really flustered.”